valchkou/cassandra-driver-mapping/README.md

     @Column(columnDefinition="timeuuid")
     private UUID someTimeuuid;
 ```
-- Autogenerate uuid & timeuuid
+- Autogenerate uuid & timeuuid.
 This approach delegates generate and set uuid and timeuui property to C* itself.
 All you need is annotate an id property with JPA annotation @GeneratedValue.
 ```java
     @GeneratedValue